 During the festival of Teej, special fares are also conducted.
 Women across the country dress up in different vibrant colored sarees, suits, and Lehengas (traditional attire for women).

-Let’s have a look at how women all around the country would again be celebrating the Teej festival in 2016.
+Let’s have a look at how women all around the country celebrates the Teej festival.

 Teej Festival In Rajasthan